 The L-Mount Alliance was formed by Panasonic, Leica, and Sigma in September 2018 to create a new standard for mirrorless cameras.
-To date no fewer than 125 lenses have been released for this platform.
+To date a whopping 150 lenses have been released for this platform.
 To save you repeating many hours of research, I now share my complete list of L-mount lenses for full-frame.
-(Lenses for crop sensor are not included.)
+This will be continuously updated for your convenience.

 Grab my spreadsheet and start planning your lens bag!